lillianlakes/credit-card-fraud-detection/README.md

   4. Type of Device - Although the dataset includes device ID, I do not know what type of device was used.
 There may be patterns in the type of devices that scammers use.

-  5. Data on Whether Transaction Passed Addition Checks - Transactions that do not pass checks, such as CVV (Card Verification Value)and AVS (Address Verification System), are more likely to be fraudulent.
+  5. Data on Whether Transaction Passed Addition Checks - Transactions that do not pass checks, such as CVV (Card Verification Value) and AVS (Address Verification System), are more likely to be fraudulent.
 Yet, I have no information on whether checks were passed.

-  6. IP Addresses in Standard Format - Although available, the IP addresses proviced are not a standard form that would make validation on real datasets easier.
+  6. IP Addresses in Standard Format - Although available, the IP addresses provided are not a standard form that would make validation on real datasets easier.

-- **Class Imbalance**: The dataset has a disproportionate low ratio of observations in the fraudulent classification category, at only 9.36%.
+- **Class Imbalance**: The dataset has a disproportionately low ratio of observations in the fraudulent classification category, at only 9.36%.
 Class imbalance can be addressed using resampling techniques (Oversample Minority Class or Undersample Majority Class) or generating synthetic samples.
 In this project, I address the imbalance using SMOTE (Synthetic Minority Oversampling Technique).

 ## Methods